Ryanjjohnston11/quant-projects/dna-classifier/README.md

 # DNA Promoter Classifier

-A supervised machine learning pipeline that predicts whether a DNA sequence contains a **promoter motif** — a short signal region that marks where a gene begins — from the raw nucleotide sequence alone.
+A supervised machine learning pipeline that predicts whether a DNA sequence contains a **promoter motif**, A short signal region that marks where a gene begins, from the raw nucleotide sequence alone.

 ## The problem